Mystagogue/puppet-master/README.md

   <img src="./images/firstScreen.png" alt="Puppet Master Interface" width="1000px"/>
 </p>

 The app has a big red button.
 When you click this button it searches your computer for the first install of Chrome it can find, then it spawns an entirely **new** instance of Chrome.
 One that is brand new and has _no_ profile, _no_ history, _no_ cookies, _no_ cache, _no_ storage, _no_ prior memory of anything at all!
-If you click the button multiple times you will get **multiple** instances of Chrome, all of which are in complete **context isolation** from one another!
+If you click the button multiple times you will get **multiple** instances of Chrome, not just new windows new **instances** of the app, all of which are in complete **context isolation** from one another!
 This means you can sign into the same site with mutliple different users at the same time!
 The app connects to each instance via websocket and shows you a preview of its screen which updates automatically.
 When you close these instances, they are gone forever - no need to refresh browser cache again, just close the browser and start a new instance!

 <p align="center">
   <img src="./images/secondScreen.png" alt="Multiple Browsers" width="1000px"/>